hundredplans/obsidian/learning-linux/remote-machines/ssh/ssh-index.md

 - -v -> Simple debug mode, on your end
 - -vv -> Inform you on low level on server and your end
 - -vvv -> Inform you on everything from both ends
+- -f -> Requests ssh to go to background before execution
+- -N -> Does not execute a command

 # Useful Knowledge
 ## Copying From Server